 Table 3.10.1-2.
-Iowa DNR backwater and freeboard requirements for bridges and culverts(summary of Iowa Administrative Code 567-Chapter 72)
+Iowa DNR backwater and freeboard requirements for bridges and culverts (summary of Iowa Administrative Code 567-Chapter 72)

-Bridges and Rpad Embamkments, and Associated Channel Changes (1)
+Bridges and Road Embankments, and Associated Channel Changes (1)

 Damage Potential Maximum Backwater Minimum

-- Q 100 Freeboard
+Q 100 Freeboard

 Low (2) 1.5 feet 3.0 feet above Q 50 (3)

-High (4) or 1.0 foot^{(6),(8),(9)}.New 3.0 feet above Q 50 (3)
+High (4) or Maximum (5) 1.0 foot (6),(8),(9) 3.0 feet above Q 50 (3)

-Maximum (5) bridges 1.0 foot (6) ,

-except as noted ^{(8),(9)} .

-Replacement bridges

-the lesser of existing

-backwater or 1.0

-foot^{(6),(9)}.

 Culverts and Associated Channel Changes (1)

 Culvert Type Maximum Backwater Minimum

 Freeboard

-New culverts or Same as for bridges No minimum (7)
+New culverts or culverts replacing bridges Same as for bridges No minimum (7)

-culverts replacing

-bridges

-Culverts replacing Backwater of existing culvert, or maximum culverts backwater allowed for bridges, whichever is greater
+Culverts replacing culverts Backwater of existing culvert, or maximum backwater allowed for bridges, whichever is greater

 - (1) These rules are applicable to bridges and culverts including channel changes on the floodway of any stream draining between 10 and 100 square miles when either (a) more than 500 feet of the existing channel is being altered or (b) the length of the existing channel is being reduced by more than 25 percent. - (2) Low damage potential means all buildings, building complexes, or flood plain use not defined as maximum, high, or moderate damage potential.
 See IAC 567-70.2. - (3) Unless a licensed engineer provides certification that the bridge will be designed to withstand the applicable effects of ice and the horizontal stream loads and uplift forces associated with the Q100....
 See IAC 567-72.1 and BDM 3.2.2.4. - (4) High damage potential means the flood damage potential associated with habitable residential buildings or industrial, commercial, or public buildings or building complexes of which flooding would result in high public damages....
 See IAC 567-70.2. - (5) Maximum damage potential means the flood damage potential associated with hospitals and like institutions; buildings or building complexes containing documents, data, or instruments of great public value; buildings or building complexes containing materials dangerous to the public or fuel storage facilities; power installations needed in emergency or buildings or building complexes similar in nature or use to those listed above.
 See IAC 567-70.2. - (6) Backwater cannot exceed these values unless increase is mitigated or other measures are taken.
-See IAC 567-72.1(2). - (7) The Iowa DNR may evaluate freeboard on a case-by-case basis if debris and ice are a problem. - (8) For a new-bridge and roadway embankment located within a stream reach for which the Federal Emergency Management Agency has published a detailed Flood Insurance Study which includes a floodway, the backwater for Q100 shall not exceed the surcharge associated with the delineation for the floodway at that location. - (9) In no case shall the Q100 backwater effects of a bridge or road embankment reduce the existing level of protection provided by certain flood control works, unless equivalent remedial measures are provided.
+See IAC 567-72.1(2). - (7) The Iowa DNR may evaluate freeboard on a case-by-case basis if debris and ice are a problem. - (8) For a bridge and roadway embankment located within a stream reach for which the Federal Emergency Management Agency has published a detailed Flood Insurance Study which includes a floodway, the backwater for Q100 shall not exceed the surcharge associated with the delineation for the floodway at that location.

+(9) In no case shall the Q100 backwater effects of a bridge or road embankment reduce the existing level of protection provided by certain flood control works, unless equivalent remedial measures are provided.